jlee55504/Local-library-project/README.md

 It should return an array of ten or fewer account objects that represents the accounts given by the IDs in the provided book's `borrows` array.
 However, each account object should include the `returned` entry from the corresponding transaction object in the `borrows` array.

+Crossed-out code will run for all the data in both the "_accounts_" and "_books _" arrays and still gets the correct answer.
+This is beyond the requirements of Chegg Skills, but I like challenges.
+Their problem used only one item in the "_books_" array instead of every item in the "_books_" array.

 home.js functions()